 The Vizio V Series 2019 is a budget VA panel TV.
 It sits below the Vizio M Series and it is the replacement of last year's Vizio D Series 4k 2018 and Vizio E Series 2018.
 The V Series' main competitors are budget models from other manufacturers, like the Samsung RU7100, the LG UK6300, or the TCL 5 Series S517.

 The Vizio V Series has a decent design.
 It has thin bezels that have a brushed finish and the feet are almost at the edge of the screen, so you'll need a fairly large TV stand to put it on if you're not planning on wall-mounting it.

 The stand is made out of high-quality plastic and it supports the TV well, but it does wobble a little bit.
 The feet are wide-set, so you'll need a large desk to put it on.

 Footprint of the 50" stand: 40.75" x 10.1"

-The borders are plain, but the bezels have a nice texture like the Vizio D Series 4k 2018.
+The borders are plain, but the bezels have a brushed texture like the Vizio D Series 4k 2018.

 The native contrast ratio is excellent.
-It can deliver deep blacks in a dark room and this improves picture quality.
-It is an improvement over last year's Vizio D Series 4k 2018.
-Unfortunately, the TV lacks a local dimming feature to improve dark room performance.
+It can produce deep blacks in a dark room, but it doesn't have a local dimming feature to improve it.

-If you do not care about image accuracy, you can obtain higher brightness levels.
+If you don't care about image accuracy, you can obtain higher brightness levels.
 We were able to reach 309 nits on our 10% window in 'Vivid' Picture mode.